Mona Awad: Work

 Awad's short fiction and non-fiction writing has been published in magazines including McSweeney's, The Walrus, Joyland, Post Road, St. Petersburg Review, and Maisonneuve.
 When Awad began writing as a columnist for Maisonneuve, she used the pseudonym Veronica Tartley.
 In 2017, Awad's short story "Woman Causes Avalanche" was published by the L.A.
 Review of Books.
 She has stated that she hopes her stories provide readers with "a sense of connection" so that "people [may] feel less alone."

 Her debut book, 13 Ways of Looking at a Fat Girl, a novel (structured using linked short stories) about a woman's lifelong struggle with body image issues, won the Amazon.ca First Novel Award and was shortlisted for the Scotiabank Giller Prize in 2016.
 She was inspired to write the book because of her experiences growing up and struggling with her own body image.
 In the Los Angeles Times, Awad has been quoted as saying she "made [music] playlists for every chapter" in 13 Ways of Looking at a Fat Girl because it helped her "immerse" herself in the story and better "access it."

-Her second book, Bunny, was published in June, 2019, by Viking Press.
+Her second book, Bunny, was published in June 2019 by Hamish Hamilton.
 Bunny tells the story of a girl named Samantha Heather Mackey who attends a prestigious graduate writing program located in New England, at the fictional Warren University.
 There, Samantha finds herself entangled in strange rituals led by the "Bunnies" — her fellow students who are more than just the clique that they seem on the surface.
 The novel was optioned for film by Bad Robot Productions in 2023.

 Her third novel, All's Well, was released on August 3, 2021, by Simon & Schuster.

-Awad's fourth novel, Rouge, was released on September 12, 2023 by Simon & Schuster.
+Awad's fourth novel, Rouge, was released on September 12, 2023, by Simon & Schuster.

 Author Margaret Atwood has praised Awad's writing.

 We Love You, Bunny was shortlisted for the 2025 Giller Prize.